top of page

 Communication/Updates: We will update you often and keep in touch throughout the project duration.

 Originally from Chicago where she spent 25 years, Melissa was born and raised by a single mother with 3 siblings.
 She moved to Seattle in 2015 to pursue an AmeriCorps opportunity with Habitat for Humanity Seattle-King County where she spent a year building homes for low-income immigrant families.
 Her area of expertise and focus was community engagement which she now she infuses into her relationships at La Matriarca.
-After Habitat, she was recruited as the Director of Outreach for Seattle Pride where she volunteered for 3 years coordinating corporate parade relationships, social media responsibilities and making representing the org publicly.
+After Habitat, she was recruited as the Director of Outreach for Seattle Pride where she volunteered for 3 years coordinating corporate parade relationships, social media responsibilities and representing the org publicly on King 5 and during board meetings.
 During this period, she was also employed full-time at Mary's Place family shelter as one of their floor staff.
 From there she made her way to YouthCare, where she worked at the downtown Orion Center as a housing case manager with young people experiencing homelessness.
 After years of social service, she made a decision to switch her career to a more hands on position and took on small business ownership.

 Melissa and her partner, Anjilee started La Matriarca with the intention of creating safety, employment and trust with queer, POC and womxn identifying clients.